mvysny/vaadin8-sqldataprovider-example/README.md

 To compile the entire project, run "mvn install".

 To run the application, run "mvn jetty:run" and open http://localhost:8080/ .

+> Jetty is a bit broken - at first it will show you a list of contexts which would indicate that the app has not been deployed properly.
+Just refresh the page a couple of times - Jetty will eventually be able to pick up the app and open it properly.

 To produce a deployable production mode WAR:
 - change productionMode to true in the servlet class configuration (nested in the UI class)